Mikailo01/RegioPokemons-Forked/README.md

 # RegioPokemons

 A repository to test basic Android work.
-There is no project setup needed, all dependencies, models, and DIs are set up.
+There is no project setup needed, all dependencies, models, and DIs are set up (except repository module).

 You can navigate trough the project using TODOs or following checklist.